Rok holds a casino token in the Casino de Monte Carlo, Monaco

 Monaco is a small, but mighty gem, nestled on the French Riviera.
 With its glamorous reputation, luxurious lifestyle and stunning landscapes, Monaco has not really captivated my heart.
 A constitutional monarchy with an unconventional system that doesn’t collect income taxes from its citizens, has achieved a legendary status as tax haven for the richest people of the world, the most successful sportsmen and famous celebrities.

-Stunning homes, fancy cars, and fashionable passersby might be an interesting stop for a few hours, but other than that, there is not much to do in Monaco.
+Stunning homes, fancy cars, and fashionable passersby might be an interesting stop for a few hours, but other than that, there are not many things to do in Monaco.